jgettings/food-planner/README.md

 * Drag from chosen list to current week display
 * Generate a shopping list and put that in a trello card
 * Display the shopping list trello card
+* Pull kid days/weekends/etc (and probably more events) from a google calendar
+  * Configure what colors/icons show per type of event